irungudennisnganga/IP01-Wk1-Code-Challenge/README.md

  1 converting time based on the period either 'AM' or 'PM', to 24 hours system .

- 2 The second solution is to check tuple if it contains only
+ 2 The second solution is to check  three integers a, b, and c as arguments, if it contains only
-    two positive numbers, if they are more than two it will return, False and if they are only two it will return True.
+    two positive numbers return True, if they are more than two or less than two it will return False.

 ## Project Setup